 Winner by 13%

-Sears rates % lower than Walmart on Leadership Culture Ratings vs Walmart Ratings based on looking at 29408 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about the leadership team?" and "Do you approve of the job your executive team is doing at your company?".
+Sears rates % lower than Walmart on Leadership Culture Ratings vs Walmart Ratings based on looking at 29417 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you approve of the job your executive team is doing at your company?" and "Do you feel comfortable giving your boss negative feedback?".

-Sears rates % lower than Walmart on Compensation Culture Ratings vs Walmart Ratings based on looking at 21684 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your Benefits?".
+Sears rates % lower than Walmart on Compensation Culture Ratings vs Walmart Ratings based on looking at 21687 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your company give annual bonuses?" and "How often do you get a raise?".

-Sears rates % lower than Walmart on Team Culture Ratings vs Walmart Ratings based on looking at 20053 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Does Your Boss Hurt Your Company Culture?".
+Sears rates % lower than Walmart on Team Culture Ratings vs Walmart Ratings based on looking at 20056 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What are some of the best things about your team?" and "Do you look forward to interacting with your coworkers?".

-Sears rates % lower than Walmart on Environment Culture Ratings vs Walmart Ratings based on looking at 20210 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "Is your work environment positive or negative?".
+Sears rates % lower than Walmart on Environment Culture Ratings vs Walmart Ratings based on looking at 20213 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "Do you have a close friend at work?".

-Sears rates % lower than Walmart on Sentiment Culture Ratings vs Walmart Ratings based on looking at 22777 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How do your customers perceive your company?" and "What makes you most happy at work?".
+Sears rates % lower than Walmart on Sentiment Culture Ratings vs Walmart Ratings based on looking at 22785 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "What's going wrong and how can it be improved?".